kappytown/optin-buddy/readme.txt

 == Description ==

-The OptinBuddy plugin is a powerful email subscription plugin that integrates with ActiveCampaign, Contact Contact, ConvertKit, MailChimp, MailerLite, and WordPress.
+The OptinBuddy plugin is a powerful email subscription plugin that integrates with ActiveCampaign, Contact Contact, ConvertKit, flodesk, MailChimp, MailerLite, and WordPress.

 == Installation ==